forgenie/diamond-foundry/README.md

 which are designed to facilitate the creation of new Diamond proxies and manage their interactions with a library template-like contracts called Facets.

-We invite community members to contribute to the project by detecting bugs, developing new Facets, and extending functionality.

 Please note that this software is provided "as is" without warranty of any kind.

 ## Background